spcl/dace/cloudsc_thesis/README.md

 ### Smaller example code
+The smaller example codes can be run using the script `src/run2.py` and `src/plot2.py`, use `--help` to discover their options.

 #### CLOUDSC example programs
 There are 5 example programs used to develop K-caching and the change in strides.
 They represent the whole CLOUDSC program structure but are much smaller.
 The first one was used to develop the DaCe transformations, the other four